How Many Grid-Forming Converters Do We Need? A Perspective From Small Signal Stability and Power Grid Strength: Introduction

+Moreover, one important question is: since GFL converters can perform constant AC voltage magnitude control, do they also have effective voltage source behaviors to enhance the power grid strength?
+To be specific, one can introduce the terminal voltage magnitude as a feedback signal to generate the reactive current reference and regulate the voltage magnitude to a reference value~\cite{fan2018wind, huang2019grid}.
+In this case, though the terminal voltage magnitude is well regulated, it remains unclear if the GFL converters can be considered as effective voltage sources to enhance the power grid (voltage) strength.
+We believe that it is essential to answer the above question before studying how many GFM converters we will need to enhance the power grid strength, as one may simply resort to modifying GFL converters to enable voltage source behaviors if they can be used to enhance the power grid strength.

-This letter takes a step forward to answer the above question.
-Firstly, we review the relationship between the power grid strength and small signal stability.
-Then, by explicitly deriving how the integration of GFM converters affects the power grid strength, we link the capacity of GFM converters to the stability of a GFM-GFL hybrid system.
-On this basis, we give recommendations for the capacity ratio between GFM and GFL converters to satisfy a (prescribed) desired stability margin.
+This paper aims at answering the above questions.
+Firstly, we compare the \textit{dynamical} admittance/impedance models of GFL and GFM converters.
+Note that a large admittance (or equivalently, a small impedance) indicates that the converter's behavior is closer to a voltage source.
+To make a fair comparison, we consider the scenario where both GFL control and GFM control aim at regulating the AC voltage and active power.
+We show that only GFM control can provide effective voltage source behaviors {even under different implementations}, which justifies the necessity of installing GFM converters.
+On this basis, we investigate the problem of how many GFM converters are needed to enhance power grid strength.
+We review the relationship between power grid strength and the small signal stability of a multi-converter system.
+By explicitly deriving how the integration of GFM converters affects the power grid strength, we link the capacity of GFM converters to the stability of a GFM-GFL hybrid system.
+Then, we give recommendations for the capacity ratio between GFM and GFL converters to satisfy a (prescribed) desired stability margin.
 Our analysis sheds some light on the question of how many GFM converters we will need from the perspective of power grid strength and small signal stability.
+The contributions of this paper can be summarized as follows:

+1) The voltage source behaviors of GFL and GFM converters are mathematically compared and quantified in a wide frequency range, which shows only GFM converters present effective voltage source behaviors to enhance the power grid strength with regard to the small signal stability issues{, even under different GFM implementations such as droop control, power synchronization control, and VSMs}.
+We prove that even with constant voltage magnitude control, GFL converters cannot behave as effective voltage sources, which justifies the necessity of using GFM converters to improve the power grid strength.

+2) The effective voltage source behaviors of GFM converters {under different GFM implementations} are rigorously linked to the power grid strength when studying small signal stability issues.
+In particular, we show that GFM converters can equivalently increase the power grid strength in the frequency range of PLL instabilities, thereby improving the overall small signal stability of the system.

+3) Based on 1) and 2), {we obtain the closed-form relationship between the power grid strength and the capacity ratio between the GFM and the GFL converters.
+On this basis,} we investigate the problem of how many GFM converters we will need to improve the small signal stability of a multi-converter system and satisfy a prescribed stability margin.
+This problem has not been studied in the literature so far and is significant for the configuration of GFM converters in future power systems.